 Since we know what dealer is active in the market, we distinguish between small and large dealers as an additional dimension of our analysis.
 An earlier study that looked at the size dimension is Phylaktis and Chen (2010).
-These authors relied on the ranking of the Annual Euromoney FX Survey to make a dealer classification by size.
+These authors relied on the ranking of the Annual Euromoney FX Survey (EMS) to make a dealer classification by size.
 An alternative approach is to distinguish between large and small dealers in view of recent policy implementations and rely on the classification of global systematically important banks (G-SIBs) by the Financial Stability Board, (BIS, 2011, 2013).
 Table 3 shows the comparison between the thirty G-SIB bank dealers and the top FX dealers according to the 2016 Euromoney survey.
-Of the 30 G-SIBs, 24 are also ranked as top FX dealers in the Euromoney Survey.8 Hence, in our classification of large banks, we exclude the six G-SIBs not in the Euromoney rankings: the four Chinese state-owned G-SIBS, Groupe BPCE (fourth largest French bank) and the
+While almost all 30 G-SIBs are ranked as top FX dealers in the Euromoney Survey (Table 3, left column), 32 additional banks would be considered as large dealers by the Euromoney FX Survey but are not included in the list of G-SIBs.